phoenixframework/phoenix/guides/views.md

 Now that we have acquainted ourselves with `Phoenix.View.render/3`, we are ready to share views and templates from inside other views and templates.

-For example, if you want to render the `test.html` template from inside our layout, you can invoke [`render/3`] directly from the layout:
+For example, if you want to render the `test.html` template from inside our layout, you can invoke [`render/3`] directly from the layout `lib/hello_web/templates/layout/app.html.eex`:

 ```html
 <%= Phoenix.View.render(HelloWeb.PageView, "test.html", message: "Hello from layout!") %>